Sobanggg/RedTeamDocuments/Pre-Attack/readme.md

 - Use **[shodan.io](https://shodan.io)** to find internet-exposed services.
 - If you need a premium account, use an email associated with an American university.

-### Periodic Recon
-- Organizations you have contracts with (past, present, or potential future) should be regularly tested for security vulnerabilities.

 ### Active Port Scanning
 - Use multiple weak VPS servers for active scanning to reduce traceability.
 - Utilize **[RABITMQ](RabitMQ/)**: